-Important Tip: It’s important to know that this work is deeply connected to how well you know who your customer is and what their needs, and pain points are.
-So doing quality market research, a customer profile or avatar and mapping your customer pain points can help you find the right keywords.
+Important Tip: It’s important to know that this work is deeply connected to how well you know who your customer is and what their needs and pain points are.
+So doing quality market research, a customer profile avatar, and mapping your customer pain points can help you find the right keywords.
 You can get our customer avatar for FREE along with an entire ideal customer kit here.

 It’s all about relevant content and a quality website.

 At the end of the day, Google likes you if readers like you.
 Having content that web readers enjoy and a site they want to explore, helps boost your ranking and drive traffic to your site.
 Check out my blog on website shenanigans to get your high-quality, traffic-jammed, revenue-generating site up and running.
 If you’re not a techie, and not sure where to start, I also shared a little about conquering your website fears on our blog.

 There’s a lot of FREE stuff you can do.